teshnizi/teshnizi.github.io/_pages/about.md

 <h3>It sounds cool!
 But is it actually useful?</h3>

     This approach is scalable and can result in close to optimal results.
 It, however, is not fully interpretable and lacks optimality guarantees.
-The pros and cons make it a perfect fit for a subgroup of graph optimization problems, but not for all of them.
+These characteristics make it a perfect fit for a subgroup of graph optimization problems, but not for all of them.
 Proper modeling of the input information, expressive architecture design, and problem-specific constraint enforcement are some of the challenges of this approach.
 Making all of the modules work together can also be tricky.

     Some examples of real-world applications are:
 * Supply Chain Management